How could abortion cause breast cancer?

 How can I find out more about breast cancer risk from abortion?

-The book Breast Cancer, Its Link to Abortion and the Birth Control Pill l by Chris Kahlenborn, MD, is available from One More Soul.
-Eleven of the seventeen chapters in this book deal with cancer risks from Birth Control Pills.
+The book Breast Cancer, Its Link to Abortion and the Birth Control Pill by Chris Kahlenborn, MD, is available from One More Soul.
+Four of the seventeen chapters in this book deal with cancer risks from abortion.
 It contains an extensive bibliography of over 500 references on this and related topics.
 The material in this pamphlet is based upon Dr. Kahlenborn’s book.

 Dr. Chris Kahlenborn is an internist in private practice in Altoona, PA.
 Dr. Kahlenborn is the author of Dr. Kahlenborn is the author of Breast Cancer, Its Link to Abortion and the Birth Control Pill on which this pamphlet is based.